Skip to main content Skip to footer

 To use the HMRC 'Calculate your public service pension adjustment' tool on your behalf, your accountant or IFA will need access to information in your RPSS, your SA302 for each affected tax year and any pension input amounts you have for those tax years in a pension scheme outside the NHS Pension Scheme.

-If you’ve used an accountant or IFA to use the HMRC tool and have an annual allowance charge that you want the scheme to pay, you should complete a Scheme Pays Election form (SPE2) (PDF: 280KB)) and send this to NHS Pensions.
+If you’ve used an accountant or IFA to use the HMRC tool and have an annual allowance charge that you want the scheme to pay, you should complete a Scheme Pays Election form (SPE2) (PDF: 280KB) and send this to NHS Pensions.
 NHS Pensions will then contact you about this.

 The mandatory Scheme Pays deadline for an annual allowance charge in tax years 2019/20 - 2022/23 is extended from 31 July 2024 to 6 July 2025.
 It is extended to 6 July 2027 for members who retired before 1 October 2023.

-Our Cost Claim Back Scheme webpage explains what evidence you will need to supply with your application.
+Our NHS Cost Claim Back Scheme webpage explains what evidence you will need to supply with your application.
 For example, it’s a good idea to save a screenshot or image of any pages in the HMRC tool which tell you action is required, such as your calculation results page.

 Most members who use the first section of the tool, and are told that their tax position is not affected, are unlikely to need professional support.
 This means applications for costs for support with the first section of the tool may not be accepted, but all claims will be individually considered.